christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 import resource_loading from "./resource_loading.png";

-reveal.js is an open source HTML presentation framework.
+[reveal.js](https://revealjs.com/) is an open source HTML presentation framework.
 It's recommended to those with a heart for programmatic approaches and web technologies.
-I started using it, replacing PowerPoint.
+I started using it to replace PowerPoint.
 This article sums up my experiences, shows how the most important tasks can be achieved and then explains my custom method of using reveal.js.
 If you're interested in bash, it also explains the automation scripts used.